2b-as/sigshark/README.md

 optional arguments:
   -h, --help            show this help message and exit --flatten, -f         save each sctp chunk in its own sctp packet.
-This *must* be performed for
+This
-                        transaction sorting to work, but can be skipped to save time if the pcap file is already flat
+                        *must* be performed for transaction sorting to work, but can be skipped to save time if the pcap file is already flat
   --sort OWN_IP, -s OWN_IP
-                        sort pcap file by tcap transactions.
+                        sort pcap file by tcap and diameter transactions.
                         Specify the (start of) the ip address of the node the traffic was captured from, e.g.: '192.168.23' --display-filter DISPLAY_FILTER, -Y DISPLAY_FILTER
-                        Wireshark display filter: the resulting pcap will contain all transactions that contain at least one message for which the filter matches, e.g.: 'gsm_old.localValue == 2' will result in the output containing all updateLocation transactions --drop-ip DROP_IP, -d DROP_IP
+                        Wireshark display filter: the resulting pcap will contain all transactions that contain at least one message for which the filter matches, e.g.:
+                        'gsm_old.localValue == 2' will result in the output
+                        containing all updateLocation transactions --drop-ip DROP_IP, -d DROP_IP
                         (start of) ip address of packets that should not be considered for transaction analysis, e.g.: '10.
-192.168.23.42' (can be specified multiple times)
-  --version, -V         show program's version number and exit
+                        192.168.23.42' (can be specified multiple times) --version, -V         show program's version number and exit
 ```